sebamoralesasd/armies/README.md

 # Armies model data

-This repo contains the armies problem data modelling.
-The model schema can be found at db/schema.rb and a possible seed at db/seeds.rb.
+This repo contains the data modelling for the armies problem.
+The model schema can be found in db/schema.rb, and a possible seed file in db/seeds.rb.

-You can run the following commands to query the database
+You can run the following commands to query the database.

 ```
 bundle exec rails db:create